mattb0101/lakes_walks/README.md

 4. To be able to easily mark off the hills I have climbed and be easily able to see the results when I come back later.

-    - E.
-    - T.
+    - E. On a hill, pressing the plus and tick button will add this to the list on the users profile page.
+    - T. I went to a random hill, pressing the plus and tick button to add this walk to my walks climbed, then going to the profile page to see if it has populated
     - R. Site did not behave as it should have.
 The group was added to the Easten Fells on the profile and not the Central Fells, I was then reidrected to the Eastern Fells page.
 Looking in the database, there are two hills called 'Brown Rigg' in different areas.
-    - F.
+When going to multiple other Hills the site worked exactly as expected.
+    - F. There are 3 occurances of hills with the same name, I could not figure out a way to pull the right one through before deadline.
+So 99% of these work as expected and the few outliers will go into the bugs and features to implement section.

 5. Be able to share walks of my own with other users of the site, and be able to go back and edit these in the future.

+    - E. From the walks page, click to add a walk, fill in all the details and then the walk appear on the walks page.
+Go to this walk, press edit and change a few details, save then check they have changed.
+    - T. I went to the walks page, and added a walk, taking  walk from where2walk and pasted the information into the form.
+Adding a picture to the walk as well then clicking publish to see if the walk appears.
+Going to this walks page and clicking edit at the top, changing some information and then saving it.
+    - R. Adding the walk brought back no errors and it has populated on the walks page.
+Clicking on the walk takes me to the page for this walk.
+Edited this walk and the information has changed.
+Site behaving exactly as expected.

 6. Be able to comment on walks on the site to be able to give advice to other people using the site.